sailfishos-patches/patchmanager/README.md

 ### The JSON metadata file

-The metadata file contains information about a patch.
+The metadata file contains information about a Patch.
 It is a simple JSON file, that must be named `patch.json`.
-This file contains the title of the patch, a short description of the patch, a category, and additional information.
+This file contains the title of the Patch, a short description of the Patch, a category, and additional information.
 For the documentation of this JSON file format see:
  - for the [modern format](./doc/example_patch.json.md)
  - for the much simpler [legacy format](./doc/example_legacy_patch.json.md)